GoogleChrome/web.dev/src/site/content/en/learn/css/lists/index.md

 ## ::marker pseudo

-The `list-item` marker element is the bullet, hyphen or roman numeral that helps indicate each list-item in your list.
+The `list-item` marker element is the bullet, hyphen, or roman numeral that helps indicate each item in your list.

-{% Img src="image/dQwiPAoChjTYzXYCNg6U6Tsnr3x1/pOWTl4BYyJI7qgbMVeYu.jpg", alt="A list with three items which shows that each of the bullets are ::marker pseudo elements", width="800", height="395" %}
+{% Img src="image/dQwiPAoChjTYzXYCNg6U6Tsnr3x1/pOWTl4BYyJI7qgbMVeYu.jpg", alt="A list with three items which shows that each of the bullets are ::marker pseudo elements.", width="800", height="395" %}

 If you inspect the list in DevTools, you can see a `::marker` element for each of the list items, despite not declaring any in HTML.
 If you inspect the `::marker` further, you'll see the browser default styling for it.